dmlc/dgl/examples/pytorch/lda/README.md

 ===
 LDA is a classical algorithm for probabilistic graphical models.
 It assumes hierarchical Bayes models with discrete variables on sparse doc/word graphs.
-This example shows how it can be done on DGL.
+This example shows how it can be done on DGL, where the corpus is represented as a bipartite multi-graph G.
 There is no back-propagation, because gradient descent is typically considered inefficient on probability simplex.
 On the provided small-scale example on 20 news groups dataset, our DGL-LDA model runs